todo-make-username/data-processing-struct/README.md

 	* This can be turned off if desired.
 1. Clean up an object's values using altering attributes.
 	* Things like automatically running `trim`, or `str_replace` on a handful of properties only requires you to add the corresponding attribute to the desired properties on the object.
 	* These attributes are called `tailor attributes` in this library.
-Because a tailor 'alters' clothing.
-(I really just couldn't think of a better name in the moment)
+Because a tailor 'alters' clothing.\
+	 _(I really just couldn't think of a better name, I'm open to suggestions)_
 1. Validate an object's properties using validation attributes.
 	* For example, you can set up an attribute that checks if the value of a property matches a regex pattern, or that the value must pass an `!empty` check.